/tag/rivanna

 • Research Standard Storage

-Overview Research Computing offers several budget options for storing public and internal use research data.
-Information Security at UVA provides details about data sensitivity classifications.
-The Research Standard storage provides users with a solution for research data storage and collaboration.
+Overview The Research Standard Storage file system provides users with a solution for research data storage and sharing.
+Public, internal use, and sensitive research data can be stored in Research Standard storage, and UVA Information Security provides details about data sensitivity classifications.
 Members in the same group have access to a shared directory created by the team lead or PI.
-Group membership can be defined and managed through ITS MyGroups system.
-Research Standard storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.
-If you are not a researcher, UVA ITS offers Value storage for long-term storage of large scale data.
+Group membership can be defined and managed through Grouper (requires VPN connection).
+Research Standard storage is mounted on the HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.

 • Rivanna Maintenance: May 17, 2022